-Each Certificate will represent a fractional undivided interest in one of the following American Airlines 2021-1 Pass Through Trusts: the "Class A Trust" and, if any Class B Certificates are issued, the "Class B Trust," and, collectively, the "Trusts."
-The Trusts will be formed pursuant to a pass through trust agreement between American and Wilmington Trust Company, as trustee, dated as of September 16, 2014 (the "Basic Agreement"), and one trust supplement (or, if any Class B Certificates are issued concurrently with the Class A Certificates, two separate supplements) thereto to be dated as of the Issuance Date (each, a "Trust Supplement" and, together with the Basic Agreement, collectively, the "Pass Through Trust Agreements").
-The trustee under the Class A Trust and, if any Class B Certificates are issued, the Class B Trust is referred to herein, respectively, as the "Class A Trustee" and the "Class B Trustee," and collectively as the "Trustees."
+Each Certificate will represent a fractional undivided interest in one of the following American Airlines 2021-1 Pass Through Trusts: the "Class A Trust" and the "Class B Trust," and, collectively, the "Trusts."
+The Trusts will be formed pursuant to a pass through trust agreement between American and Wilmington Trust Company, as trustee, dated as of September 16, 2014 (the "Basic Agreement"), and two separate supplements thereto to be dated as of the Issuance Date (each, a "Trust Supplement" and, together with the Basic Agreement, collectively, the "Pass Through Trust Agreements").
+The trustee under the Class A Trust and the Class B Trust is referred to herein, respectively, as the "Class A Trustee" and the "Class B Trustee," and collectively as the "Trustees."
 The Certificates to be issued by the Class A Trust are referred to herein, as the "Class A Certificates".
-The Certificates that may be issued by a Class B Trust are referred to herein as the "Class B Certificates."
-The Class A Trust will purchase all of the Series A Equipment Notes and, if any Class B Certificates are issued, the Series B Certificates are issued, the Class B Certificates are issued, the Class B Certificates are issued, the Series B Certificates are issued, the Class B Certificates are issued, the Series B Certificates are issued, the Class B Certificates are issued, the Series B Certificates are issued, the
+The Certificates to be issued by a Class B Trust are referred to herein as the "Class B Certificates".
+The Class A Trust will purchase all of the Series A Equipment Notes and the Class B Trust will purchase all of the Series B Equipment Notes, respectively, issued with respect to each Aircraft.
+The holders of the Class A Certificates and the Class B Certificates, are referred to herein, respectively, as the "Class A Certificateholders" and the "Class B Certificateholders."
+Assuming all of the Equipment Notes expected to be issued with respect to the Aircraft are issued, the sum of the initial principal balance of the Equipment Notes held by each Trust will equal the initial aggregate face amount of the Certificates issued by such Trust

-The Certificates to be issued by the Class B Trust, if any, will be offered pursuant to separate offering materials and are not being offered under this prospectus supplement.
+The Certificates to be issued by the Class A Trust were offered pursuant to separate offering materials and are not being offered under this prospectus supplement.